mcash8/mcash8/README.md

 - 👋 Hi, I’m @mcash8
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning, Deep Learning, and Wireless Communications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript for game dev
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: mcash8@lsu.edu
+- 📫 How to reach me: mcash8@lsu.edu, linkedin.com/in/marthaecash

 <!---
 mcash8/mcash8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.